5 ways to get fit for 2019

 A healthy adult devotes at least 150 minutes a week to aerobic activity, according to guidelines published by the Canadian Society for Exercise Physiology.
 But many of us don’t.

-For one thing, the National College Health Assessment survey revealed recently that only around 37 per cent of Concordia students are meeting recommended exercise levels.
+For one thing, the National College Health Assessment survey revealed recently that only 40.3 per cent of Canadian students are meeting recommended exercise levels.

 Why wait for the January crush?
 It’s never too early to start getting in shape.
 Here are five key pieces of advice from Concordia’s health and fitness experts: